Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Cosmological Black Hole Solution in the STVG Theory

 The total action of STVG theory has four terms \cite{Moffat2006}.
 The first term is the well-known Einstein-Hilbert action as follows

 in which $\tilde{g}$ is the determinant of the metric tensor $\tilde{g}_{\mu\nu}$ of the background spacetime, $G\left(\tilde{x}\right)$ is the enhanced Newtonian parameter as a scalar field, and $R$ is the scalar curvature.
 Next comes the matter action $S_{M}$ for possible matter fields.
-The third term is the vector field action for a massive Proca-type vector field $\phi^{\mu}$ which has the mass $\tilde{\mu}$ as follows
+The third term is the action of a massive vector field $\phi^{\mu}$ which has the mass $\tilde{\mu}$ as follows